CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/general-settings/bom-mor.md

 ![Date Synchronization](./media/bom-mor/manufacturing-order-sync-dates.webp)

-## Default priority for production
+## Default Priority for Production

 You can set up Manufacturing Order Priority for Scheduling Board.
 One is the highest and ten lowest.